davidsaulrodriguez/keeper/docs/Branching_Model.md

 Release branches
 ----------------
-Release branches are created when the `develop` branch is at a stable point and release specific changes need to be made, such as bumping version numbers, etc. At that point, `develop` should be branched and the changes made before ultimately merging it into `master` and tagging the release.
+Release branches are created when the `develop` branch is at a stable point and release specific changes need to be made, such as bumping version numbers, etc. At that point, `develop` should be branched and the changes made before ultimately merging it into `main` and tagging the release.
 There should only be one active release branch at a time.
-Until the current release is wrapped up, merged into `master` and deleted, development of the next release should take place on `develop`.
+Until the current release is wrapped up, merged into `main` and deleted, development of the next release should take place on `develop`.
 When `develop` reaches another state of stability for release, another release branch is be created.

 **May branch off from**: `develop`